cedrata/fastapi-auth-template/README.md

 # General informations
 In this sections the general informations about the project are presented.
+To execute local developement simply follow the following steps, if you prefer develop within a container/docker compose follow [this section](#docker)

 ## Scripts
 Some scripts are available in the ```scripts/``` directory they have different purposes: